Sarasota High Net-Worth Divorce Lawyers

 At Schipani, Norman & McLain, P.A., our Sarasota high net-worth divorce attorneys have the experience to handle the most complex divisions of marital property.
 You can trust us to protect your interests with respect to equitable division of significant assets.
 With an attorney onboard who has been Board-Certified in Matrimonial and Family Law by the Florida Bar coupled with our extensive combined years of practice, our firm is poised to provide you with expertise you are unlikely to find at other family law firms.

 Need sophisticated help with a high-asset divorce?
-Take advantage of our unique level of training and expertise by contacting us at (941) 499-8154 for legal assistance.
+Take advantage of our unique level of training and expertise by contacting us online or by calling us at (941) 499-8154 for legal assistance.

 The equitable division of marital property in high net-worth cases can include such assets as:

 - Art collections

 - Retirement accounts

 - Real estate, including the marital residence, vacation homes, and rental property